tabcat/rough-opal/rough-opal/APPLICATION.md

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->

 This grant will build a foundation that will define the base features and keep the project hyper-maintainable over the years.
 After the project reaches this level of maintainability, the key is cultivating a user base.
-Acquiring users will require gaining exposure while providing good docs and a helpful community chat.
+Acquiring users will require exposure while providing documentation, a helpful community chat, and a valueable tool with great developer experience.

 Following release there will still be room for improvement: